 One common reason why some moms choose not to breastfeed is: No one else can be in charge of feeding.
 It’s understandable, honestly.
 Moms need a break sometimes; a nap here and there while daddy feeds the little one sounds heavenly, for instance.

 But guess what?
 You don’t have to compromise your resolve to breastfeed to let daddy share in the fun.
-Dads can feed the baby too if you’re able to express milk.
+Dads can feed the baby, too, if you can express milk.

 Dads can simulate breastfeeding.
-That’s what this dad did when his wife couldn’t breastfeed due to medical reasons.
-He got a lot of flack for it on social media, but he wasn’t afraid of the public’s judgment if it meant doing what’s best for his baby.
+According to Metro.co.uk, that’s what a dad did when his wife couldn’t breastfeed due to medical reasons.
+He got a lot of flack for it on social media, but he wasn’t afraid of the public’s judgment if it meant doing what was best for his baby.
 This is a genius alternative if your baby’s dad is up for it.

 You’re Not A Failure If You Don’t Continue Breastfeeding